Last modified on Saturday, February 17 2007.

 Image courtesy of National Eye Institute, National Institutes of Health

-A 9 year-old male presents with a history of grimacing, dysarthric speech, ataxia of the limbs, and awkward gait, which have been slowly progressing since early childhood.
+A 8 year-old female presents with a history of dysarthric speech, grimacing, choreoathetosis, and awkward gait, which have been slowly progressing since early childhood.

 On exam, you notice the eye findings shown in the image above.

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
-This is associated with an increased risk of T-cell lymphoma (
+This is associated with a defect of the ATM gene, located on chromosome 11.
+The specific locus is 11q22-23. (

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
-This is associated with an increased risk of nonlymphoid neoplasms (
+This is associated with a defect of the ATM gene, located on chromosome 11.
+The specific locus is 11q22-23. (

 This patient's history and eye findings are diagnostic for ataxia-telangiectasia.
-This is associated with an increased risk of hypertrichosis (
+This is associated with a defect of the ATM gene, located on chromosome 11.
+The specific locus is 11q22-23. (

 1. Santos, C.C., Miller, V.S., and Roach, E.S.
 (2004).
 Neurocutaneous syndromes.
 In Bradley, W.G., Daroff, R.B., Fenichel, G.M., and Jankovic, J. (Eds.).
 Neurology in Clinical Practice, 4th Edition.
 Butterworth Heinemann, Philadelphia.
 Pp. 1867-1900. | |